Lauren21717/flavor-hub/README.md

   - [Flask](https://flask.palletsprojects.com) - Python web framework used to create the web application.
   - [MongoDB](https://www.mongodb.com) - Non-relational database used with Flask for data storage and management.
   - [Heroku](https://www.heroku.com) - Cloud platform used for hosting and deploying the back-end application.
+  - [Render](https://render.com/) - Cloud platform used for hosting and deploying the back-end application.
   - [Materialize](https://materializeweb.com)  - Front-end framework for responsive design and pre-built components.
   - [Font Awesome](https://fontawesome.com) - Icon library used for scalable vector icons.
   - [Google Fonts](https://fonts.google.com/icons) - Source for web fonts and icons used across the site.